WillOram/cyber-incident-management/README.md

 10. What is your plan if the incident escalates? (and how will you identify this?)

+## Red line or watch out criteria

+1. Attacker finds a previously unidentified route into the environment

+2. Attacker moves towards sensitive or personal data

+3. Attacker compresses or stages files

+4. Attacker accesses internet facing servers

+5. Attacker gains domain administrator privileges

+6. Attacker gains access to a domain controller

+7. Attacker adds or edits users in Active Directory

+8. Attacker carries out activity indicating potential destructive intentions

+## Key investigative questions

+1. When was the window of compromise?

+2. How did the attacker initially gain access to the environment?

+3. What systems did the attacker access and/or compromise?

+4. How did the attacker access and/or compromise these systems?

+5. What accounts did the attacker compromise?

+6. What activity was carried out by the attacker within the environment?

+7. What data did the attacker access and how did the attacker do this?

+8. What evidence is there of data ex-filtration?

+9. Does the attacker still have access to the environment?

+10. Has the attack concluded?

 ## Delivering the technical response to an incident

 | Investigation / Intelligence | Operations                   | Planning               | Logistics / PMO   |